Mintbase/Grants-Program/applications/saito-game-protocol-and-engine.md

 Our criteria for success is our ability to build community around feature-rich games.
 Our hope is that integration with Polkadot and other financial parachains brings value to Polkadot users, programmers, and our own gamers.
 We are happy to work with other chains and communities to bring their valuable features into our gaming environment.
 The shared goal is an open ecosystem that is more attractive than closed source competitors like Steam and the Apple Store.

 Our criteria for failure would be spending a significant amount of our time building foundational tools that do not drive game development and community growth.
-We think this unlikely, as our own community is growing rather quickly and there is a clear need for Web3 games to integrate with asset-class blockchains and parachains.
+We think this unlikely, as our own community is growing rather quickly and there is a clear need for Mintbase games to integrate with asset-class blockchains and parachains.

 ## Additional Information :heavy_plus_sign: